etomzak/projectile/Tutorials/Level_Make.md

 ### Writing the code

-The code portion of the level tells the game where the barriers are in you level and where to spawn stuff.
+The code portion of the level tells the game where the barriers are in your level and where to spawn stuff.
 The quickest way to get started writing the code for a new level is to copy an existing level.
 This is similar to how you copied an existing character in the [Player cloning tutorial](Player_Clone.md).